fnalways/Olares/docs/manual/larepass/manage-olares.md

    - **If you chose Download and upgrade**
       ![Restart for download and upgrade](/images/manual/larepass/download-and-upgrade-restart.png#bordered)

-   Tap **Continue** to start the installation and restart.
+   Tap **Continue** to start installing the update and then restart Olares.

-5. Wait for the upgrade to finish.
-You will see a success message, and Olares will automatically resume normal operation.
+5. Wait for the upgrade and restart to finish.
+When Olares starts up again, you'll see a success message and can continue using it.

 ### Restart or shut down Olares remotely